 • Students applying to 1st grade through 12th, coming from a school not accredited by the French Ministry of Education, such as a local private or public US school, a French Immersion school, or a European school must take an entrance exam in French and Math, and other subjects depending upon the grade or choice of baccalauréat to validate admissions.

 • Students applying to the maternelle not attending a school or daycare not accredited by the French Ministry of Education may be invited to attend an observation session.

 For Maternelle: Dates in February to be confirmed

-For Middle and High School: Week of February 20
+For Middle and High School: Dates in February to be confirmed

-For students living abroad, exams may be organized by a local accredited AEFE school, or Friday, August 25.
+For students living abroad, exams may be organized by a local accredited AEFE school, or in the summer before the start of school.
 Conditional acceptances will be made based on admissions application.

 The Admissions Office will contact your family to set up an appointment for the evaluation

 The admissions committee will send out decision letters in early March to applicants.

 The acceptance letter to qualifying applications will provide a link and password to access our online enrollment form and contract to officially enroll your child(ren) at our school.

 Your child(ren)'s enrollment is considered official once we receive the following: